livekit/client-sdk-js/.changeset/early-years-love.md

 'livekit-client': patch
 ---

-Add option for `maxJoinAttempts´ to retry establishing initial signal connection if it failed
+Add option for `maxJoinAttempts` to retry establishing initial signal connection if it failed